 The Master of Fine Arts program at Wichita State University is the twelfth oldest in the nation and one that has earned widespread respect by producing graduates who are not only well-trained writers but also well-prepared teachers of writing and literature possessing skills in editing and other related fields.

 Almost all of the program’s Master of Fine Arts students are funded for three years either through graduate teaching assistant positions (GTAs) or through a fellowship.
-In fall 2013, five fiction students and four poetry students entered the program.
-Of those nine new MFA students, all are Graduate Teaching Assistants receiving tuition remission and a stipend.
+In fall 2017, three fiction students and three poetry students entered the program.
+Of those six new MFA students, all were offered Graduate Teaching Assistantships receiving tuition remission and a stipend.

-The creative writing faculty poets are Albert Goldbarth and Sam Taylor.
-The fiction writers are Josh Barkan and Margaret Dawe.
+The creative writing faculty poet is Sam Taylor.
+The fiction writer is Margaret Dawe.

 Visiting Distinguished Writers